Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ### THE NAIVE PARSER: A TRAGEDY IN LINEAR TIME

 My original parser was a perfectly respectable piece of C code.
-It was clean, it was readable, and it was O(n)—which, in computer science terms, means "it gets the job done, as long as nobody is watching the clock too closely."
+It was clean, it was readable, and it was O(n), which, in computer science terms, means "it gets the job done, as long as nobody is watching the clock too closely."
 It was a classic state machine, traversing the byte stream one character at a time.

 ```c
 // The "What is branch prediction, and can I eat it?" implementation